eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## DUNE

-Docker Utilities for Node Execution (DUNE) is a client tool for blockchain developers and node operators to perform tasks related to smart contract development and node management.
+Docker Utilities for Node Execution (DUNE) is a client tool that allows blockchain developers and node operators to perform boilerplate tasks related to smart contract development and node management functions.
 In particular, DUNE allows to:
+* Start, initialize, and stop EOS nodes
 * Build, deploy, and test smart contracts
-* Start, initialize, and stop EOS nodes
 * Send actions to smart contracts
 * Retrieve data from smart contracts
 * Perform other node management operations

+> ℹ️ DUNE concept
 DUNE simplifies blockchain software setup by isolating the EOS software and its dependencies from the host system.
-It allows developers and operators to experiment with the EOS blockchain and perform boilerplate operations in a safe sandbox using a Docker container.
+This allows developers and operators to experiment with the EOS blockchain, try proof-of-concepts, and perform scaffolding in a safe sandbox using a Docker container.

 ### Installation